MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 For example, multi-region redundancy provides high availability.
 However, it's complex and costly due to data synchronization, failover mechanisms, and inter-region communication.
 Evaluate if your SLOs can be met with zonal redundancy.

+## Tradeoffs

+:::image type="icon" source="../_images/trade-off.svg"::: Tradeoff: Density and isolation.

+There are design tradeoffs between approaches of higher density (sharing resources) and isolation (keeping apps separate).
+Each approach has its own set of advantages and drawbacks:

+- **Higher density**.
+By colocating multiple web apps within the same App Service Plan, you minimize the resources allocated.
+All apps share resources, such as CPU, memory, and so on.
+This can lead to cost savings and reduced operational complexity.
+Resources utilization is also optimized.
+If apps have different load patterns over time, idle resources from one app can be used by another.

+  There are also disadvantages.
+Spikes in utilization or instability of an web app can affect the performance of other apps sharing the same resources.
+Security is also a concern.
+Because incidents in one app can permeate to other apps within the shared environment.

+- **Higher isolation**.
+Isolation is intented to avoid interference.
+This strategy applies to security, performance, and even segregation of development, testing, and production environment.

+  Isolating web apps provides better control over security and data protection.
+Each app can have its own security settings.
+There's also better containment of breaches.
+Isolation limits the blast radius.
+From a performance perspective, resource contention is minimized.
+Also, isolation allows for independent scaling based on specfic demand and resources can be allocated based on individual capacity planning.

+  Consequently, this approach is more expensive and requires operational rigor.

 ## Azure policies

 Azure provides an extensive set of built-in policies related to App Service and the dependencies.
 Some of the preceding recommendations can be audited through a set of Azure Policies.
 For example, you can check if: